-Chinese Medicine Food
+Chinese Medicine Food/Cuisine - Food Treatment

 Medicine food is a unique culinary style in Chinese cuisine.
 It perfectly combines Chinese cooking with traditional Chinese medicine to get the effects of health keeping, bodybuilding, and skin beautifying.

-- Liang food (cold food) includes white radish, ridged luffa, maize, green bean, bean curd, orange, apple, pear, duck egg, abalone, frog’s leg, mushroom, etc...
+Some Liang Food: white radish, ridged luffa, maize, green bean, bean curd, orange, apple, pear, duck egg, abalone, frog’s leg, mushroom, etc...

-- The neutral or ping food includes rice, sweet potato, flat bean, yellow bean, black bean, red bean, red carrot, groundnut, lotus seed, corn, pomfret, fruit, pork, goose meat, frog meat, butter and milk, and these foods nourish the spleen and balance the digestive system.
+The neutral or ping food includes rice, sweet potato, flat bean, yellow bean, black bean, red bean, red carrot, groundnut, lotus seed, corn, pomfret, fruit, pork, goose meat, frog meat, butter, and milk, and these foods nourish the spleen and balance the digestive system.

 For example, to nurture the stomach they believe one should eat carrots, melons, apples, and vegetables.
 To nourish the spleen one can drink honey and drinks made from herbs prescribed by a Chinese medicine shop.